The sustainability holistic metric

 FINAL USE

-It looks not only at how a product or service is made, but also to whom it is sold.
+Following a “value chain” approach, it looks not only at how a product or service is made, but also to whom it is sold.
 This allows the NEC to examine the full environmental impact.

 RELATIVE MEASURE